Cyclenerd/ethereum_nvidia_miner/FAQ.md

 No. Only NVIDIA with CUDA.

-## Can I copy the ISO image to a 16GB USB flash drive?

-No. But...
-You can shrink the partition.
-Theoretically it fits on an 8GB flash drive.
-If you do not know how to do that.
-Take a 32GB.
-Search and explain takes longer.

 ## Does the ISO image work in the GTX 1080?

 Yes.
 NVIDIA driver 381.22 is installed.